mlsmall/Sallie-Mae-Mortgage-Loans/README.md

 The data was prepared using postgreSQL before it was imported into python.
 The code used is called "SQL query", and you can find it in this folder.

+The prepared data that you can import into Python consits of 2 files called performance.csv and acquisition.csv.

-The prepared data is in the folder called "prepared data" and the file you can run in python is called "Sallie Mae.py".
+The Python file to run is called "Sallie Mae.py".